chrisbrasington/linux-scripting/README.md

 - The script uses the `pactl` command to load and unload the PulseAudio loopback module.
 If you encounter permission issues, try running the script with `sudo`.
 - The script will only work with a capture device that has MJPG format.
 If your device has a different format, you will need to modify the script accordingly.
-- This script was tested on Ubuntu 20.04.
+- This script was tested on 5.15.94-1-MANJARO.
 It may work on other Linux distributions as well, but it has not been tested.

 ## License